 Roopa ModiTransaction Manager

+Roopa is currently on secondment to Civitas from major international law firm Norton Rose Fulbright.
 Roopa is a qualified solicitor with 6 years’ experience in real estate management, investment, development and finance.
 She trained at Slaughter and May and then joined their real estate department where she practiced for a further three years.
 During her time at the firm, she also experienced working in-house for Premier Foods where she gained further experience in the provision of legal, corporate and governance advisory services.
-Roopa is now working for major international law firm Norton Rose Fulbright, and is currently on secondment to Civitas where she is responsible for real estate transaction delivery and execution.

 Victoria MallelaTransaction Manager